May 6: PV Operations & Maintenance, 2-3p EDT

 As PV installed capacity continues to grow, systems age, sizes increase, and lessons are learned, operations and maintenance (O&M) has become one of the fastest-growing segments of the PV industry.
 The reasons for O&M are many: preventative maintenance is much less expensive than reactive maintenance; it helps maximize system uptime and availability; it’s essential to maintain equipment warranties; and potential problems can be nipped in the bud.
 In this seminar, O&M strategies and common tools and procedures will be covered.
 The goal is ensuring peak productivity, predictable ROI, and PV system safety and longevity.
 Solar Energy International’s Rebekah Hren and Brian Mehalic were presenters for this informative seminar.
 Catch the replay

 April 23: Commissioning PV Systems, 2-3p EDT

 Proper design and installation of PV systems is important for efficient long-term reliability, proper system commissioning – regardless of system size – sets the stage.
 Commissioning encompasses the unique opportunity to verify the quality of the installation; test subsystems and “fire up” the system; verify performance; fix any issues that arise; and, of course, document the tests and results.
 New analytical tools for commissioning and performance verification allow fast access to information that previously had been very difficult to gather.
 Whether commissioning a system, locating intermittent ground faults, or looking for module failures, knowing the techniques and methodology to safely and effectively use these new tools requires training.
-Join Solar Energy International’s Rebekah Hren and Brian Mehalic for this important seminar.
-The webinar is free, but you must REGISTER to attend.
-This webinar will be recorded and archived here.
+Solar Energy International’s Rebekah Hren and Brian Mehalic, highly respected in this area, led this seminar.
+Watch the replay.

 November 19: Multimedia Tutorials for PV Code Officials & Installers, 2:00-3:00 pm EST